 Mary Ann Fuchs, DNP, RN, NEA-BC, FAAN

-As vice president of patient care and system chief nurse executive, Fuchs is responsible for the practice of nursing by ensuring consistency in the standard of practice across clinical settings.
-As a member of the health system executive team, Fuchs supports and facilitates an interdisciplinary team approach to the delivery of care.
-This includes creating a nursing environment in which collaboration is valued and excellence in clinical care education and research is promoted and achieved.
-She leads the health system in its endeavor to attain Magnet® designation through the American Nurses Credentialing Center.
+Prior to her current role, Fuchs served as the chief nursing leader of the health system for more than two decades, promoting a nursing environment in which collaboration is valued and excellence in clinical care education and research is promoted and achieved.
+In addition to providing leadership for patient experience, education services, care management, ancillary professional services as well as centralized nursing services such as recruitment, flexible staffing and staff promotion programs, she led the health system in its endeavor to attain Magnet® designation through the American Nurses Credentialing Center.
 Duke University Health System achieved Magnet status in 2014.
 Duke University Hospital (2006, redesignated 2011), Duke Regional Hospital (2008) and Duke Raleigh Hospital (2009) had previously been awarded Magnet status.
-She is the health system leader for the Duke Graduate Demonstration Nurse Education Project, one of five funded by CMMI.
-She provides leadership for the patient experience, education services, care management, ancillary professional services as well as centralized nursing services such as recruitment, flexible staffing and staff promotion programs.
-She also provides leadership for the Duke University Health Systems’ Friends of Nursing Program, an endowed program for the recognition of excellence and support of nurses.
+She was the health system leader for the Duke Graduate Demonstration Nurse Education Project, one of five funded by CMMI.
+She also provided leadership for the Duke University Health Systems’ Friends of Nursing Program, an endowed program for the recognition of excellence and support of nurses.

 Fuchs was promoted to Chief Nursing and Patient Care Services Officer of Duke University Hospital in June of 1999.
 In September of 2001, her role was expanded to serve as the Vice President of Patient Care and System Chief Nurse Executive to include all of Duke University Health System.
 From 1997 to 1999, Fuchs served as the service line administrator for oncology services.
 Prior to this she led the development of Duke's stem cell transplant programs and served in various clinical nursing roles.